 Advance Directives

-An Advance Directive includes a person’s living will and also allow you to identify a surrogate healthcare decision-maker who can represent your wishes should you become incapacitated.
+An Advance Directive includes a person’s living will (specifications for end-of-life care) and also allows you to identify a surrogate healthcare decision-maker who can represent your wishes should you become incapacitated and designate your primary physician.
 Advance directives vary by state and can include other documents, such as a dementia provision.
-State-specific advance directives make clear your end-of-life preferences if you are unable to make or communicate medical treatment decisions yourself.
+State-specific advance directives make clear your end-of-life preferences if you are unable to make or communicate medical treatment decisions yourself.s

 Living Will